 Executives were eligible to participate in the Company's Pension Plan until December 31, 2007, the effective date of the plan's "freeze."
 None of the Named Executive Officers was eligible for normal retirement, and none of the Named Executive Officers accrued service under the Pension Plan beyond December 31, 2007.
-Employees are eligible for normal retirement when they have worked for the Company for at least five years and reached age 65.
+Employees are eligible for normal retirement when they have worked for the Company for at least five years and reached age 65 and are eligible for early retirement when they have worked for the Company for at least 10 years and reached age 59-1/2.
 Pension benefits are described under "PENSION PLANS" below.
-Under the 2007 Stock Incentive Plan, vested options awarded to the Named Executive Officers are exercisable in the case of retirement within the greater of: 30 days, or one-fourth of the length of time elapsed since the options first vested to the date of retirement.
-In no case can options be exercised beyond the expiration date of the award.
 Subject to the terms of the applicable award agreements, performance-based restricted stock unit awards that have met the performance-based trigger will become issuable in the event of retirement.
 Retention awards will be forfeited in the event of retirement before their vesting date.